Mannosyl-3-phosphoglycerate synthase

-Thus, the two substrates of this enzyme are GDP-mannose and 3-phospho-D-glycerate, whereas its two products are GDP and 2-(alpha-D-mannosyl)-3-phosphoglycerate.
+The two substrates of this enzyme characterised from Pyrococcus horikoshii are 3-phospho-D-glyceric acid and GDP-mannose.
+Its products are 2-(α-D-mannosyl)-3-phosphoglyceric acid (mannosyl-3-phosphoglycerate) and guanosine diphosphate (GDP).
+In this thermophilic bacteria, the product has its phosphate group removed by hydrolysis by the enzyme mannosyl-3-phosphoglycerate phosphatase.
+This gives a compound, mannosylglycerate, which acts to protect against osmotic shock.

 This enzyme belongs to the family of glycosyltransferases, specifically the hexosyltransferases.
 The systematic name of this enzyme class is GDP-mannose:3-phosphoglycerate 3-alpha-D-mannosyltransferase.
 This enzyme is also called MPG synthase.